jamesloper/blog/_posts/2020-12-03-meteor-deployments-without-mup.md

 ---

 I love [mup](http://meteor-up.com/) and have been using it for years.
 It's the simplest way to get your meteor project deployed.
-However, when it comes to using binaries in your projects, it necessitates a docker image and of the continuous maintenance of said image.
-In the spirit of keeping things simple, I opted to switch my deployment strategy to run a node server directly on the host.
+However, when it comes to using binaries, things get complicated.
+Suddenly, creating your own deployment script becomes the less complicated option.

 <!--more-->

 ### Advantages of deploying manually

-It goes without saying, familiarity with the inner workings of a large and powerful tool like meteor is always a good thing.
-When the "training wheels" are removed, you are free to configure each module in the stack to best suit your purpose.
+Quite a few good things come out of this.
+It goes without saying that familiarity with the inner workings with a magical tool such as meteor is a good thing.

+**Faster deployment.** Once your bundle is uploaded, the deployment is running in seconds

-1. **There is no longer an SSL error during deployment.** The error is a relic of a long-standing "code smell" from mup that I do not like.
+**There is no longer an SSL error during deployment.** The error is a relic of a long-standing "code smell" from mup that I do not like.
 I believe the cause is that SSL support is handled by a separate docker container which becomes part of a docker network, and while that container is down, the certificate is gone.

-2. **You can replace the 500 error page that appears during deployments.** When you configure NGINX yourself, you don't have to worry about "stepping on toes".
+**You can replace the 500 error page that appears during deployments.** When you configure NGINX yourself, you don't have to worry about "stepping on toes".

-3. **There is no need to author and maintain a docker image.** That's one less thing to worry about.
+**There is no need to author and maintain a docker image.** That's one less thing to worry about.

-4. **Faster deployments.** Once your bundle is uploaded, the deployment is running in mere seconds!

-### Summary
+### Let's get started

+In this guide, you will:
+- Provision a new server with NGINX to forward requests to the correct port based on the requested domain and install Certbot to auto-renew certs.
+- Create the deployment scripts and environment files to be used from your laptop.
-You can run any number of meteor apps directly on the server, each one bound to a different port.
-NGINX will provide the SSL and forward requests to the correct port based on the requested domain.
-Certbot will auto-renew all certs.
-There is no docker.
-You can install additional software such as ffmpeg on the server.
+- Run any number of meteor apps directly on the server, each one bound to a different port.

 ### Provisioning from a blank server

+For this guide, I used Ubuntu Server 20 on DigitalOcean.
 You'll want to have set up PEM key authentication in SSH, if you don't know how to, [check out this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04).
 And don't forget to create a non-root user to run your apps under.